shhossain/computer_science/Networking/readme.md

 ## Metropolitan Area Network (MAN) :
 A MAN is larger than a LAN but smaller than a WAN.
 This is the type of computer network that connects computers over a geographical distance through a shared communication path over a city, town or metropolitan area.

-Examples of MAN are networking in towns, cities, a single large city, large area within multiple buildings, etc.
+Examples of MAN are networking in towns, cities, a single large city, a large area within multiple buildings, etc.

  ![](https://media.geeksforgeeks.org/wp-content/uploads/20210501222057/Screenshot215.png)

- ## Network Toplogies
+ ## Network Topologies

 The physical or geographic locations of network nodes and links generally have relatively little effect on a network, but the topology of interconnections of a network can significantly affect its throughput and reliability.
 With many technologies, such as bus or star networks, a single failure can cause the network to fail entirely.
 In general, the more interconnections there are, the more robust the network is; but the more expensive it is to install.
 Therefore most network diagrams are arranged by their network topology which is the map of logical interconnections of network hosts.

-The common Network Toplogies are :
+The common Network Topologies are :

 - Bus Topology
 - P2P Topology